upasadena/interactive-cyoa-tutorial/docs/appendix/resources.md

       updating urls/paths accordingly.
     * Converting images in image folder to Base64 and embedding in json.

+* [build.js/build.css][dcyoas-repo] – By DelicateIntegral.
+You can include these two files in your index.html to give users option to save/load/delete builds.
+Go to this [release link][dcyoas-build-release] to get the zip file containing these two files.
+  To check how it looks, see this [live deployment][dcyoas-build-deploy]
 * [IntCyoaAutosaver] – By Name0930.
 A userscript that automatically saves your CYOAs made with MeanDelay's or Lt.
 Ouroumov's creator.
   [RegExp Download Organizer] can be used with this to automatically sort your